christiannkoch/yt2016/README.md

 - yt-metadata

 ### jobs
-The jobs collection was used in the pre-collection-phase of the video metadata.
+The jobs collection was used in the pre-collection phase of the video metadata collection process.
 In this phase, random video ID prefixes consisting of 5 characters (`[a-z]{5}`) were generated and saved as a "job".
 These jobs were processed by a worker who used the YouTube search engine to submit queries in the form `inurl:"watch?v=[A-Z]{5}`.
-The results of these queries were appended to the job.
+The results of these queries were then attached to the job.

 **Example document:**
 - `"prefix" : "wxmdw"`<br>